Healthy Homes Assessment Kotemaori

 Kotemaori Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is a requirement to all Kotemaori and New Zealand rental houses where it is reasonably practicable to install.
+• Insulation of the underfloor and ceiling is compulsory for all Kotemaori and New Zealand rental houses where it’s reasonably practicable to install.

-• Property managers and landlords are required to keep records that prove the compliance with each Healthy Homes Standard that apply or will be applied to your rental home.
+• Landlords and property managers must keep records of their compliance with all Healthy Homes Standard that apply or will be applied to their rental properties.

-• All boarder households (except Kainga Ora and Community Housing Providers with registered Boarding house tenancies) must comply with the Healthy Homes Standards regardless of the time the tenancy began.
+• All boarder homes (except Kainga Ora and Community Housing Providers with registered Boarding household tenancies) are required to comply with Healthy Homes Standards regardless of when the tenancy began.

-• All houses which are rented through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of when the tenancy first began.
+• All homes rented through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy first began.

 From July 1st 2024